 Many expenses seem untouchable.
 For instance, how could you stop spending so much on rent or car insurance?
-Both of these basic expenses cannot but cut altogether.
+You can’t really cut either of these expenses out of your life completely.
 But what if you could bring down these costs?
 Here are some strategies to do just that.

 - Comparison shop for big expenses.
 You should shop around each year for any insurance purchases.
 You might be able to save a surprising amount by simply switching providers.
 Check out Policygenuis as a quick way to compare the best rates.

 - Try house hacking.
 The goal of house hacking is to reduce your housing expense.
 In most scenarios, you would purchase a property and use the rental income from tenants to cover your mortgage payment.
 If you are intrigued by the idea of eliminating your housing expense, then I highly recommend checking out the House Hacking podcast to learn more.